 Prawn vs Shrimp!
 Are they really the same or different species?
 It’s the most common question that most people have in their minds, and these two are often misunderstood or used interchangeably.
 While they have a similar physical identity, they are not actually the same!

 Prawn and Shrimps are diverse sorts of marine crustaceans.
-They vary in terms of their aquatic family and the breeds that are consumed.
+They vary in terms of their aquatic family and the consumable breeds.

 Are you browsing to know the exact difference between prawns and shrimps?
 Let’s go ahead and find how they are unique in terms of species as well as food.

 Even though prawn and shrimp belong to the family of aquatic life, but the fact is they aren’t the same.
 They are decapod crustaceans (means they have ten legs), but prawns and shrimps are different species, having unique structure and habitat.
 The primary difference between both species is the size.